 When deemed appropriate, the amnesty policy is an option, not a requirement, for students involved in the incident.
-If a student decides to accept this option, in lieu of the student conduct process and following the receipt of the report by the Dean of Students, the following procedures will be implemented:
+If a student decides to accept this option, in lieu of the student conduct process and following the receipt of the report by the Vice President of Student Affairs & Dean of Students, the following procedures will be implemented:

-- Any student in the incident will be required to meet with the Dean of Students or his/her designee to discuss the incident.
-The Dean of Students Office will contact the student to arrange the meeting. - Following the meeting with the Dean of Students, the student requiring medical attention must meet with the Director of the Counseling Center or designee for an informal alcohol/drug assessment.
-The student must complete the assessment and any resulting treatment or educational recommendations by a deadline specified by the Dean of Students in consultation with the Director of the Counseling Center or designee. - The student meeting with the Director of the Counseling Center will be required to sign a release allowing the Director of the Counseling Center or designee to communicate with the Dean of Students.
+Any student in the incident will be required to meet with the Vice President of Student Affairs & Dean of Students or his/her designee to discuss the incident.
+The Vice President of Student Affairs & Dean of Students Office will contact the student to arrange the meeting.

+- Following the meeting with the Vice President of Student Affairs & Dean of Students, the student requiring medical attention must meet with the Director of the Counseling Center or designee for an informal alcohol/drug assessment.
+The student must complete the assessment and any resulting treatment or educational recommendations by a deadline specified by the Vice President of Student Affairs & Dean of Students in consultation with the Director of the Counseling Center or designee. - The student meeting with the Director of the Counseling Center will be required to sign a release allowing the Director of the Counseling Center or designee to communicate with the Vice President of Student Affairs & Dean of Students.
 This release will be limited as to protect the student's confidentiality as much as possible.
-The student will be asked to give permission for the Director of the Counseling Center or designee to disclose whether or not the assessment and any resulting recommendations have been completed.

-The failure of a student to attend the meeting with the Dean of Students and/or complete the assessment or resulting treatment or educational recommendations from the Director of the Counseling Center may result in a referral to the Dean of Students for further action.

-R. Educational Conversation/Restorative Justice
+The student will be asked to give permission for the Director of the Counseling Center or designee to disclose whether or not the assessment and any resulting recommendations have been completed. - The failure of a student to attend the meeting with the Vice President of Student Affairs & Dean of Students and/or complete the assessment or resulting treatment or educational recommendations from the Director of the Counseling Center may result in a referral to the Vice President of Student Affairs & Dean of Students for further action. - R. Educational Conversation/Restorative Justice

-In some instances, typically in first-time low-level violations, the Dean of Students Office may attempt to resolve complaints and alleged violations of the Student Code of Conduct through Educational Conversations or Restorative Justice Practices.
+In some instances, typically in first-time low-level violations, the Vice President of Student Affairs & Dean of Students Office may attempt to resolve complaints and alleged violations of the Student Code of Conduct through Educational Conversations or Restorative Justice Practices.
 These initial attempts at resolving issues would not be considered sanctions, as they would happen before any official process in the conduct system.
 Participation from all involved parties would be voluntary.
 If a resolution is successful, involved students would not have any violations or sanctions placed in their Student Conduct Record.
-However, if the Office of Student Conduct determines that a resolution was not achieved or all parties do not wish to participate, the Office of Student Conduct reserves the right to resolve any complaints through the most appropriate method.
+However, if the Vice President of Student Affairs & Dean of Students Office determines that a resolution was not achieved or all parties do not wish to participate, the Vice President of Student Affairs & Dean of Students Office reserves the right to resolve any complaints through the most appropriate method.